×

 York County, PA Child Support Attorney

 In a divorce involving children, one of the issues that will have to be addressed is child support.
 Regardless of the arrangements for child custody, both parents are responsible for the financial needs of the children.
 Before the divorce proceedings are finalized, you and your ex-spouse will have to reach an agreement for child support that meets the requirements for the well-being of your children now and in the future.
-With the assistance of Ilkhanoff & Silverstein, you can make sure you aren’t over-burdened in caring for your children and that they have the finances necessary to enjoy life.
-Contact our experienced divorce mediation attorneys to discuss your legal matter.
+With the assistance of Ilkhanoff & Silverstein, you can make sure you aren’t overburdened in caring for your children and that they have the finances necessary to enjoy life.
+Contact an experienced child support attorney to discuss your legal matter.

 Guidelines for Child Support in PA